moriya/WiFiProfileGenerator/README.md

 1. [Bootstrap](https://getbootstrap.com/) 4.4.1 for the CSS framework
 2. [jQuery](https://jquery.com/) for the data validation / reading / manipulation
-3. [Clipboard.js](https://clipboard.js) for the "Copy to clipboard" function

-Bootstrap and jQuery are loaded from their CDN - the Clipboard.js framework is loaded locally (in the "js" folder) - the source code is simple, I left the line in that you can edit if you simply want a single .html file to use internally.
+Bootstrap and jQuery are loaded from their CDN.

 ## How do I use it?